zack-bitcoin/amoveo-docs/getting-started/sync.md

 You can only download a block if you already have the header for that block.

-Once the node has synced all the blocks, it needs to be changed from quick-mode to normal-mode like this:
+Once the node has synced nearly all the blocks, it needs to be changed from quick-mode to normal-mode like this:
 ```
 sync_mode:normal().
 ```